 |Mac Mini (mid-2010)||2.4GHz Intel Core 2 Duo, 4GB RAM, 320GB HDD||2011-2016**|

 *I decided to "kill two birds with one stone" when the laptop that had served me well through university was finally on its last legs.
-The Air was a good machine overall, but in the end I found its insistence on having OSX natively-installed (messing with bootcamp or natively-installing Linux almost always broke things) and limited hardware support much too restrictive for my tastes.
+The Air was a good machine overall, but in the end I found its insistence on having OSX natively-installed (messing with bootcamp or natively-installing Linux almost always broke things) and limited hardware support restrictive.
+I also suspect I would have been better off with a MacBook Pro given the Air struggled at times to be my main workhorse.

 **I picked this up while I was at university with the intention of learning how to develop mobile applications, but within a year XCode wouldn't run on the box because Apple likes to arbitrarily force-deprecate things.
 As a result it partially helped me learn how to use Macs, but actually spent most of its time being my "distraction-free writing" box and a network media server.